-Following the semester of study at Payap University, students will participate in a 6 week internship.
+Following the semester of study at Payap University, students will participate in an internship.
 This internship will bring together their classroom based studies with intercultural understanding to further focus on a specific area of interest to the student.
 Students may choose to continue their focus on Environmental Studies or Social Justice during the internship.

 Experiential learning is integrated into the semester.
 Weekly there will be one-day studies to NGOs, villages, schools and other organizations to focus on the topics of each track.
 These will include discussions, hiking in the forests, meeting with activists and other activities.
 Every semester also includes three extended studies (one week) where students will travel as a group but focus on each track individually:

 - Lowland Thai village study: This study will take place in a rural Thai village.
 Environmental studies concentration students will focus on the ecological process behind integrative organic farming.
 Social justice concentration students will focus on the social movement to localize food and grassroots organizing in rural villages.
 Activities will include hiking, working in the fields, and meetings with local community leaders.

 - Mountain Hill Tribe village study: This study will take place in a remote hill tribe village.
 Environmental studies concentration students will focus on forest ecology, the ecology of rotational farming systems, and local ecological knowledge.
 Social justice concentration students will focus on citizenship issues, struggles over land rights, and community organizing.
 Activities will include backpacking, hiking, field surveys and village meetings.

 - Island/Coastal study: This study will take place on an island/coastal community.
 Environmental studies students will focus on marine ecology, reef ecosystems, and coastal tropical ecological systems.
 Social justice concentration students will focus on issues of marginalization, the impact of tourism on local communities and ethnic/regional identity.
 Activities may include snorkeling, skin diving, sea kayaking and other activities.